Agungvpzz/Survival-Analysis/README.md

 ### a.
 Exploratory Data Analysis (EDA)
 1. Visualizing churn composition using a pie chart.
-2. Visualizing churn composition across categorical features using a stacked bar chart.
+2. Visualizing churn composition and association (with chi-squared tests) across categorical features using a bar chart grouped by variable and stacked by churn status.
 3. Visualizing churn distribution across tenure using a stacked bar chart.
 4. Visualizing churn distribution across tenure under different conditions using multiple stacked bar charts.
-5. Assessing the association between categorical features and churn using chi-squared (χ²) tests.
-6. Visualizing the Pearson correlation coefficient between churn and each feature using a bar chart.
+5. Visualizing the Pearson correlation coefficient between churn and each feature using a bar chart.
-7. Visualizing unique combinations of significant categorical features using a parallel categories chart.
+6. Visualizing unique combinations of significant categorical features using a parallel categories chart.

 ### b.
 Survival Function Estimation using the Kaplan-Meier Method (Non-Parametric)